Skip to content

 Declaration

-Declare variables within the var section of your program.
+Declare variables within the var section of your program, between the program line (and any uses clause) and the main begin.

 Syntax